midtown-ai/glossary/glossary/d.md

 # DeepNash Model

- A model developed by [DeepMind][DeepMind Company] to Mastering Stratego, the classic game of imperfect information.
+ A model developed by [DeepMind] to Mastering Stratego, the classic game of imperfect information.

  DeepNash learns to play Stratego from scratch by combining game theory and model-free deep RL